 • Ethnicity or National Origin: Unacceptable: Questions about the ethnicity or nationality of the applicant or the applicant’s spouse, parent, or other relatives; the applicant’s native tongue; how the applicant acquired the ability to read, write, or speak a foreign language.
 Acceptable: Asking the applicant about foreign languages the applicant reads, speaks or writes, if job-related.

-• Familial, Marital, Parental, Partnership, or Pregnancy Status: Unacceptable: Questions regarding the name of a spouse/domestic partner, parent, or child (unless otherwise provided below); concerning the number or ages of children or dependents; about pregnancy, childbearing or birth control; whether the applicant is a victim of domestic violence.
+• Familial, Marital, Parental, Partnership, or Pregnancy Status: Unacceptable: Questions regarding the name of a spouse/domestic partner, parent, or child (unless otherwise provided below); concerning the number or ages of children or dependents; about reproductive health decision making, pregnancy, childbearing or birth control; whether the applicant is a victim of domestic violence.
 Acceptable: Statement of policy regarding work assignment of employees who are related.
 Asking for the names of the applicant’s relatives already employed by the University.

 • Gender, Gender Identity, Sexual Orientation: Unacceptable: Questions about an applicant’s gender, gender identity, or sexual orientation.

 • Organizations: Unacceptable: Asking the applicant identify all organizations, clubs, societies, and lodges to which he or she belongs.
 Acceptable: Asking about membership in organizations that the applicant considers relevant to his or her ability to perform the job.

 • Prior Lawsuits: Unacceptable: Asking if the applicant has filed a past lawsuit, complaint, or charge.

 • Religion or Creed: Unacceptable: Questions regarding the applicant’s religion, doctrine, or beliefs; religious days observed; if the applicant’s religion or creed prevents him or her from working weekends or holidays.
 Acceptable: A statement of regular days, hours, or shifts to be worked.